dflook/terraform-github-actions/terraform-unlock-state/README.md

 The `GITHUB_TOKEN` environment variable must be set for the PR comment to be added.
 The action can be run on other events, which prints the plan to the workflow log.

-The [dflook/terraform-apply](https://github.com/dflook/terraform-github-actions/tree/main/terraform-apply) action can be used to apply the generated plan.

 ## Inputs